TTTTMMMM/chairLocations/README.md

 2. Three "special" functions or hooks:

 ```
-    useState() -- returns an array of two objects: the first being the state property, the second being a function to alter the first
+    const [songs, setSongs] = useState([initial_list]) -- returns an array of two objects:
+                                                           the first being the state property
+                                                           the second being a function to alter the first
     useEffect() --

 ```